CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

     -   Sends additional updates related to orders or account activities

 ### Processes
 Processes represent the core operations or functions that process, manipulate, or route data within the system.

 User Signup (1)
 - Users can signup with a new login to the website
 - Inputs: New login credentials (email and password)
-- Outputs: Successful user creation
+- Outputs: User account creation enabling login access

 User Login (1.5)
 - The standard user login which can access all areas of the website excluding the admin dashboard.
 - Inputs: Login credentials (email and password)
-- Outputs: Successful JWT token for a User login.
+- Outputs: Successful JWT token for a User login

 Admin Login (1.5)
 - Admin role able to access all areas of website including admin dashboard
 - Inputs: Login credentials (email and password)
-- Outputs: Successful JWT token for Admin login.
+- Outputs: Successful JWT token for Admin login

  User Authentication (2)
-- Validates user credentials during login or registration.
+- Validates user credentials during login or registration
-- Inputs: login credentials (email and password).
+- Inputs: User credentials (email and password)
-- Outputs: Authentication token (JWT) on success or error message on failure.
+- Outputs: Authentication token (JWT) on success or error message on failure

 Add to Cart (3)
-- Adds products to shopping cart to view and use for checkout.
+- Adds products to shopping cart to view and use for checkout
 - Inputs: Product data
 - Outputs: Adds product data to cart

 Shopping cart (4)
 - Handles the uesr's shopping cart operations.
-Shows a list of products that have been added to cart, with product details (Price, SKU, Quantity, etc).
+Shows a list of products that have been added to cart, with product details (Price, SKU, Quantity, etc)
-- Inputs: Product selections (add, remove, modify quantities).
+- Inputs: Product selections (add, remove, modify quantities)
-- Outputs: List of selected items with quantities and pricing.
+- Outputs: List of selected items with quantities and pricing

 Checkout and Payment (5)
-- Manages the checkout process and interfaces with the payment gateway (via stripe).
+- Manages the checkout process and interfaces with the payment gateway (via stripe)
-- Inputs: Shopping cart details and payment details.
+- Inputs: Shopping cart details and payment details
-- Outputs: Order confirmation on success or error message on failure.
+- Outputs: Order confirmation on success or error message on failure

 Successful Order Page (6)
-- Confirmation of payment and successful order placed
+- Displays a confirmation message and order details upon successful checkout

 Continue Shopping (7)
-- Users can opt to 'continue shopping' or browse the website with a fresh cart.
+- Allows users to return to browsing and shopping with a reset cart after successfully completing a checkout
+- This process ensures users can continue their shopping journey with a refreshed cart, enabling them to explore and add new products

 ### Processes Cont.
 (Admin Dashboard)

 Admin Dashboard
--   Provides the admin with tools for managing the store via CRUD operations.
+- Provides the admin with tools for managing the store via CRUD operations
--   Inputs: Admin actions for product, user and order management.
+- Inputs: Admin actions for product, user and order management
--   Outputs: Updated product, user and order details displayed and stored.
+- Outputs: Updated product, user and order details displayed and stored

 Product Management
-- Manages the product inventory.
+- Handles the management of product inventory, including creating, updating, viewing, and deleting products
-- Inputs: Admin provided product data for CRUD operations.
+- Inputs: Product data provided by the admin for CRUD operations (e.g. product name, price, stock quantity)
-- Outputs: Updated product information stored in the database.
+- Outputs: Updated product records stored in the database and reflected in the store's product listings

 Order Management
--   Handles order creation and tracking.
+- Manages the lifecycle of orders, from creation to tracking and fulfillment
--   Inputs: Shopping cart details, payment confirmation and user info.
+- Inputs: Shopping cart details, payment confirmation from the payment gateway and user information
--   Outputs: Order record stored in the database, confirmation email sent to the user. (resend)
+- Outputs: New order records stored in the database and a confirmation email sent to the user via Resend

 User Management
-- Manage the user database
+- Oversees the management of user accounts within the system, including creating, updating, viewing and deleting user records
-- Inputs: Admin provides user data for CRUD operations.
+- Inputs: User data provided by the admin for CRUD operations (e.g. user profile information)
-- Outputs: Updated user information stored in the database.
+- Outputs: Updated user records stored in the database and reflected in the admin dashboard

 ### Data Stores

 Where the data is stored in the system and is accessed or updated by the processes.

 1. User Database
 -   Stores user account information (name, email)
 -   Contents:
-    -   User Profiles (name, email, address).
+    -   User Profiles (name, email, address)
-    -   Login credentials (hashed passwords).
+    -   Login credentials (hashed passwords)
-    -   Order history.
+    -   Order history

 2. Products Database
 -   Stores product information
 -   Contents:
-    -   Product details (ID, SKU, name, description, price, stock level).
+    -   Product details (ID, SKU, name, description, price, stock level)

 3. Orders Database

--   Stores records of all orders placed by users.
+-   Stores records of all orders placed by users
 -   Contents:
-    -   Order details (items purchased, quantities and total price).
+    -   Order details (items purchased, quantities and total price)
-    -   Payment status.
+    -   Payment status

-4. Sessions (Optional)

--   Tracks active authenticated user sessions.
--   Contents:
-    -   JWT tokens for authenticated users.

 <br>